-4.2 A media party must comply with this Protocol when recording any proceedings in a trial, and in the use of any material that the media party has recorded, for the purpose of making a documentary.

-4.3 The media party must provide, in the application form, such information about the nature of the proposed case, and the media party's reasons for wishing to have access to it, to enable the Broadcast Working Group to determine whether, from the point of view of the court, there is any factor which may render the case unsuitable for recording for documentary purposes.
+- 4.2 A media party must comply with this Protocol when recording any proceedings in a trial, and in the use of any material that the media party has recorded, for the purpose of making a documentary.
+The Broadcast Working Group may specify additional conditions which must be complied with, in respect of any particular application. - 4.3 This Protocol proceeds on the basis that the media party has fully complied with the established application process.
+The media party must provide, in the application form, such information about the nature of the proposed case, and the media party's reasons for wishing to have access to it, to enable the Broadcast Working Group to determine whether, from the point of view of the court, there is any factor which may render the case unsuitable for recording for documentary purposes.
 The Broadcast Working Group may require further information to be provided by the media party.
-In relation to a physical courtroom, the media party must specify, in the application, the number and positions of all television cameras and microphones that are proposed to be placed in the court room, and the extent to which floor space is to be taken up either continuously or intermittently by equipment and cabling.
-The media party must only use small, remotely operated cameras which can be cabled unobtrusively in order to have minimal impact on court business.

-4.4 Any application to vary any of the arrangements for the recording agreed upon must be submitted to the liaison officer.

-4.5 Cases involving sexual offences, or alleged sexual offences, must not be the subject of recording for documentary purposes.
-Children and vulnerable witnesses in terms of the Criminal Procedure (Scotland) Act 1995 must not be recorded, identified or broadcast.
+The media party must specify, in the application, the number and positions of all television cameras and microphones that are proposed to be placed in the court room, and the extent to which floor space is to be taken up either continuously or intermittently by equipment and cabling.
+The media party must only use small, remotely operated cameras which can be cabled unobtrusively in order to have minimal impact on court business. - 4.4 Any application to vary any of the arrangements for the recording agreed upon must be submitted to the liaison officer. - 4.5 Cases involving sexual offences, or alleged sexual offences, must not be the subject of recording for documentary purposes.
+Children and vulnerable witnesses must not be recorded, identified or broadcast.
 Proceedings in closed courts must not be recorded or broadcast.
 Broadcasting must be delayed until after the conclusion of the trial and any appeal process.